tapir-test/tapir-website/_docs/usingtapir/Page_Objects.md

 the most fundamental abstracts is written by [Martin Fowler](https://martinfowler.com/bliki/PageObject.html).

-In Tapir's Selenium integration you need these dependencies:
+In <i>tapir</i>'s Selenium integration you need these dependencies:

 ``` xml
 <dependency>